 James Nault focuses his practice on complex litigation, including patent infringement, trademark infringement, commercial disputes, breach of contract, and trade secret licensing disputes.
-Mr. Nault is a member of the firm’s Litigation section, the Business Litigation Practice Group, the Intellectual Property Litigation Group, and the Appellate Advocacy Group.
+Mr. Nault is a member of the firm’s Business Litigation, Intellectual Property Litigation, and Appellate Groups.

 Patent / Intellectual Property Litigation